Sammy at Welcome Center

 General

 New financial aid applications are released every October 1st.
-The priority deadline is March 2nd and the applications closes June 30th.
-We recommend that students submit their applications as soon as possible in order to not delay their aid.
+The priority deadline is typically March 2nd.
+We recommend that students submit their applications as soon as possible in order to avoid delays.

 For the 2024-2025 FAFSA / CADAA:

-Just apply!
-Many students are eligible for some type of aid.
-Leave eligibility up to the Department of Education and the Financial Aid Office to determine.
-The only way to determine what aid you may be eligible for is to apply by completing a FAFSA or CA Dream Act application.
+Please apply anyway!
+Many students are eligible for some type of aid, and you must complete a FAFSA even for aid such as unsubsidized loans and the CPP (Cabrillo Promise Program) which do not have income requirements.
+The Department of Education and the Financial Aid Office determine eligibility, and the only way to know what aid you may be eligible for is to apply by completing a FAFSA or CA Dream Act application.

 Please note that students that have already obtain a Bachelor's degree are no longer eligible for Pell Grant.

-Tip: If you submitted taxes, documentation for a dependency change, or change of income circumstances and did not keep a copy, you may want to request a copy of them before you leave and have them with you in case you need to submit them again.
+Tip: If you submitted taxes, documentation for a dependency change, or change of income circumstances and did not keep a copy, you may want to request a copy of them before you leave in case you need to submit them to another school.

-Once you have submitted all of your required documents, in your MyVerify account you will see the message "You're all caught up right now."
-Once your file review is complete you will receive a "Final Review is done" email with further notification from our office.
+Once you have submitted all of your required documents, you will see the message "You're all caught up right now" in your MyVerify account.
+Once your file review is complete you will receive a "Final Review Done" email with further information from our office.

 Top reasons your financial aid could be delayed:

-• Cabrillo College is not listed on your FAFSA.
+• Cabrillo College is not listed on the school selection page of your FAFSA (you can add it later).

 • The name on your FAFSA does not match the name on your Social Security Card, or you did not include Social Security Number when applying for admission to the college.